baffelli/covid-2019-measures/readme.md

 - [ ] Private measures (Events, companies, ...)
 - [ ] Federal measures after 20.03.2020
 ## How to contribute
-- Select one of the missing entities
+- Select one of the missing entities.
+- Fork this repository
-- Create a pull request and add a separate csv with the data you intend to add. -
+- Create a pull request and add a separate csv with the data you intend to add.
 - Stick to the date format dd.mm.yyyy
+- For Cantons, use their official abreviations, for city their full name.
-- Use commas as separator
+- Use commas as separator.
-- Quote strings containing commas
+- Quote strings containing commas.
+- if available, add link to the document where the measures are announced.
 - Data in long format: one measure per row.
 If multiple measures are decided by the same unit at the same time, make multiple entries.
-- save the file in data
+- Save the file in [data](https://github.com/baffelli/covid-2019-measures/tree/master/data).